Insality/defold-saver/README.md

 <details>

 ### **V1**
 - Initial release

 ### **V2**
 - Update docs, missing API for saver.delete_* functions
 - Fix error with `get_current_game_project_folder` while using in HTML5 builds
 - Add `saver.before_save_callback` callback for custom save logic.
 Can be used to prepare/update data before saving, like transfing from real-time data to save data

 ### **V3**
-	- BREAKING: HTML5 data now using `sys.serialize` instead `json.encode` due the issue with `json.encode` (sparse arrays, number keys)
+- **BREAKING**: HTML5 data now using `sys.serialize` instead `json.encode` due the issue with `json.encode` (sparse arrays, number keys)
+	- I'm not expecting any game in production to use this feature, but if you are using it, please implement migration for your save data
-	- BREAKING: Change the way to get the project file name.
+- **BREAKING**: Change the way to get the project file name.
 Now it's removing the spaces and special characters from the project title.
-To get the previous behavior, you should set the `save_folder` in the `game.project` file.
+	- To get the previous behavior, you should set the `save_folder` in the `game.project` file.

 - Add `saver.save_folder` configuration option to README.md.
 - Fix `saver.delete_file_by_path` for HTML5.
 </details>